Particular/docs.particular.net/README.md

 ## setStartup.linq

 Sets the correct startup projects for every solution.
-This is persisted in an .suo file for each solution.
-Since .suo files are not committed to source control, if a re-clone is done this script will need to be re-run.
+This is persisted in an `.suo` file for each solution.
+Since `.suo` files are not committed to source control, if a re-clone is done this script will need to be re-run.

+# Git management/behavior

+In general the quality of the git history is not important in this repository.
+The reason for this is that the standard usages of a clean history (blame, supporting old versions, support branches etc) do not apply to a documentation repository.
+As such there are several recommendations based on that:

+ * If pushed to GitHub **do not** re-write history.
+Even locally it is probably no worth the effort.
+ * **Do not** force push.

+So if following the [Git pretty glow chart](http://justinhileman.info/article/git-pretty/) you should usually end in the "It's safest to let it stay ugly" end point.

 # Additional Resources